 Getting there is half the fun

-The East Coast Wine Trail follows the path of one of the world’s most spectacular coastal journeys—the Great Eastern Drive.
+The Great Eastern Wine Drive follows the path of one of the world’s most spectacular coastal journeys—the Great Eastern Drive.

 This unforgettable drive begins in Orford, in the state’s south, and extends 176 kilometres north to St Helens, near the glorious Bay of Fires.
 It’s a driving experience that delivers kilometre after kilometre of views and scenery that will have you repeatedly reaching for your camera.